Indymedia: Content and distribution

-Indymedia is a website for citizen journalism that promotes activism and counters mainstream media news and commentary perspectives.
+Indymedia was a website for citizen journalism that promoted activism and countered mainstream media news and commentary perspectives.
 Indymedia originated from protests against the concentrated ownership and perceived biases in corporate media reporting.
 The first Indymedia node, attached to the Seattle anti-corporate globalization protests, was seen by activists as an alternative news source to that of the corporate media, which they accused of only showing violence and confrontation, and portraying all protesters negatively.
 Indymedia initially covered protests between 1999 and 2001.
 As protests began to wane, Indymedia covered global social justice movements, such as opposition to the war in Iraq.
 Indymedia was purported to be the first network on-the-scene in reporting the 2008 Greek riots and the resistance towards the 2009 Honduran coup.
 The network also has a focus in covering the social justice campaigns of students, Indigenous people, immigrants, and peace activists.
 A slogan was "Don't Hate the Media, Become the Media!"

 Active, the software used as the basis for the first Indymedia center websites, was written by activists in Sydney.
 It went live in January 1999 and featured open publishing, calendars, events and contacts.
 Indymedia also ran a global radio project which aggregated audio RSS feeds from around the world.